Portmanteau: Portmanteau and blend

+Mot-valise

+Referring at some point to "the two-part envelope containing the horse rider's pack", the old French word "portemanteau" lost its meaning when it was derived and exported into English as "portmanteau".
+Author and linguist Almuth Grésillon wrote that the French term mot-portemanteau ('mot': word) "risked not evoking even the vague idea that [Lewis] Carroll had sketched".
+Thus, the term "mot-valise" (lit. 'word-suitcase'), and not "portmanteau", is used in France to designate a word formed by the merging of other words.

 Examples in English

 The original Gerrymander pictured in an 1812 cartoon.
 The word is a portmanteau of Massachusetts Governor Elbridge Gerry's name with salamander.

 Many neologisms are examples of blends, but many blends have become part of the lexicon.
 In Punch in 1896, the word brunch (breakfast + lunch) was introduced as a "portmanteau word".
 In 1964, the newly independent African republic of Tanganyika and Zanzibar chose the portmanteau word Tanzania as its name.
-Similarly Eurasia is a portmanteau of Europe and Asia.
+Similarly, Eurasia is a portmanteau of Europe and Asia.

 Some city names are portmanteaus of the border regions they straddle: Texarkana spreads across the Texas-Arkansas-Louisiana border, while Calexico and Mexicali are respectively the American and Mexican sides of a single conurbation.
 A scientific example is a liger, which is a cross between a male lion and a female tiger (a tigon is a similar cross in which the male is a tiger).
 A more modern blend of ‘Cat’ and ‘Rabbit’ was founded 2023 on X (formerly known as Twitter) to describe a circulating image of a mix between the two, producing the word ‘Cabbit’.

 Many company or brand names are portmanteaus, including Microsoft, a portmanteau of microcomputer and software; the cheese Cambozola combines a similar rind to Camembert with the same mould used to make Gorgonzola; passenger rail company Amtrak, a portmanteau of America and track; Velcro, a portmanteau of the French velours (velvet) and crochet (hook); Verizon, a portmanteau of veritas (Latin for truth) and horizon; Viacom, a portmanteau of Video and Audio communications, and ComEd (a Chicago-area electric utility company), a portmanteau of Commonwealth and Edison.

 Jeoportmanteau! is a recurring category on the American television quiz show Jeopardy!
 The category's name is itself a portmanteau of the words Jeopardy and portmanteau.
 Responses in the category are portmanteaus constructed by fitting two words together.

 Portmanteau words may be produced by joining proper nouns with common nouns, such as "gerrymandering", which refers to the scheme of Massachusetts Governor Elbridge Gerry for politically contrived redistricting; the perimeter of one of the districts thereby created resembled a very curvy salamander in outline.
 The term gerrymander has itself contributed to portmanteau terms bjelkemander and playmander.

 Oxbridge is a common portmanteau for the UK's two oldest universities, those of Oxford and Cambridge.
 In 2016, Britain's planned exit from the European Union became known as "Brexit".